-While you guys are all excited about sweater weather, leaves falling and pumpkin spiced everything, I’m freaking out.
+While you guys are all excited about sweater weather, leaves falling and pumpkin-spiced everything, I’m freaking out.
 I hate winter so much, that I have trouble enjoying fall.
-However, as I blogger it’s kind of a given that I need to share a few fall decor ideas.
+However, as I blogger it is a given that I share a few fall decor ideas.
 I must really like you because I’m sharing THREE different DIY pumpkin decor ideas…

 For all three versions, I started with artificial pumpkins.
 You can find these at almost every craft store.
 (I learned my lesson last year.
 I painted and decorated real pumpkins, and they rotted a few weeks later.)

-These are my Kate Spade inspired pumpkins.
-They’re so fun, aren’t they?
+These are my Kate Spade-inspired pumpkins.
+They are so fun, aren’t they?
+Supplies for painted pumpkins:

-I began with spray paint (gold, black & Cream), painters tape and circle stickers (garage sale stickers).
+I began with spray paint (gold, black & Cream), painter’s tape, and garage sale stickers.

 I painted the stems gold.